Royce Lewis Player Props: Twins vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff leads MLB with a collective 9.7 strikeouts per nine innings.
+- The Braves pitching staff is second in MLB with a collective 9.7 strikeouts per nine innings.

-- The Braves have a 3.87 team ERA that ranks ninth across all MLB pitching staffs.
+- The Braves' 3.83 team ERA ranks eighth among all league pitching staffs.

-- Braves pitchers combine to rank 15th in baseball in home runs given up (86 total, 1.1 per game).
+- Braves pitchers combine to rank 16th in baseball in home runs surrendered (87 total, 1.1 per game).

-- The righty's most recent appearance was on Tuesday against the Philadelphia Phillies, when he threw six innings, surrendering one earned run while allowing eight hits.
+- The right-hander last appeared on Thursday against the Philadelphia Phillies, when he threw seven scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.